csev/dj4e/assn/dj4e_load.md

         def __str__(self) :
             return self.name

+Draw the above data model using <a href="https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model" target="_blank">
+Crow's-Foot Notation</a>.
+You
-Draw the data model using <a href="https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model" target="_blank">Crow's-Foot Notation</a>.
-You can use paper, or a layout tool - one way or another your diagram should have five boxes and four lines - and the each of lines should be properly labelled as a "many" or a "one" end.
+can use paper, or a layout tool - one way or another your diagram should have five boxes and four lines - and the each of lines should be properly labelled as a "many" or a "one" end.